Over his 40 years in Christian leadership, Stephen has had opportunities to preach, teach and consult in more than 50 different countries.

 During his years as a local church leader Stephen was also President of the Baptist Union of Great Britain (1994-1995), which enabled him to engage with leaders of other denominations as well as those in the political and business arenas.
 This role opened up a number of strategic opportunities that grew Stephen?s passion for preaching and teaching internationally and laid the groundwork for the ministry of Clarion.

 Alongside this ministry, Stephen is also hugely involved in a wide variety of Christian initiatives, both in the UK and internationally.
-He?s a Bible Champion for the Evangelical Alliance ?Biblefresh? initiative, Vice-President of the Bible Society, the Senior Biblical Advisor for the BBC children?s series ?Friends and Heroes? and an Ambassador for the Haggai Institute.
-He holds positions on a number of Councils of Reference, both as a member and as Chair, including Open Doors, Stewardship, Jews for Jesus and The Rooftop Ministries.
-He?s also a Patron of two different charities ?
-Mildmay and Viva.
+He’s a Bible Champion for the Evangelical Alliance ‘Biblefresh’ initiative, Vice-President of the Bible Society, the Senior Biblical Adviser for the BBC children’s series ‘Friends and Heroes’ and an Ambassador for the Haggai Institute.
+He holds positions on a number of Councils of Reference, both as a member and as Chair, including Open Doors, Stewardship, Jews for Jesus and The Rooftop Ministries and Community Bible Study.
+He’s also a Patron of two different charities : Mildmay and Viva.

 A prolific author, Stephen has written more than 20 books, edited a variety of Bible study series and small group resources and authored numerous articles and blogs.
 His first book, It Makes Sense, an accessible, humorous and compelling intro to Christian faith, has been translated into several different languages and sold more than 100,000 copies.

-Stephen is also a keen Man Utd supporter, an enthusiastic squash player and an avid reader of political biographies, and he enjoys spending time with his family ? his wife Janet, their three adult children and their three grandchildren.
+Stephen is also a keen Manchester United football supporter, an enthusiastic squash player and an avid reader of political biographies, and he enjoys spending time with his family: his wife Janet, their three adult children and their three grandchildren.